Subscribe

 Will an interdigital cyst go away on its own?

 Maybe.
 Although interdigital cysts may sometimes go away on their own, they can also worsen into skin infections that require prescription antibiotics or more extensive treatment.
-If possible, it’s always best to take your pup to the vet if you notice something’s wrong.
+It’s always best to take your pup to the vet if you notice something’s wrong.

 Is an interdigital cyst harmful for dogs?

-Yes, interdigital cysts are located in between your dog’s paw pads, which make it difficult to walk.
-If you notice any swelling or other signs of interdigital cysts or furuncles, you should take your dog to the vet for treatment.
+Yes, interdigital cysts are located between your dog’s paw pads, which makes it difficult to walk.
+You should take your dog to the vet for treatment if you notice any swelling or other signs of interdigital cysts or furuncles.

 What’s the difference between furuncle dog paw and interdigital cysts?